Tasnimul-Sharan/warehouse-management-client-side/README.md

 * implemented Delete button.

 - implemented Delivered and Restock product Quantity.
-- implemented email-password based authentication and one social authentication system.
+- implemented firebase based authentication and one social authentication system.
 - implemented jwt token in client side and verify it in server side.
 - Maked the full website responsive for mobile device and large device.
 - created two extra section one is customers review and second is why to choose us.